 The remaining 15 percent goes to the rewards pool, ambassadors and the bounty program.

 Long-term success will depend on successful marketing to developers, those who use data and entities that collect data.
 Building partnerships will also be critical driving to adoption.
-The budget allocates 25 percent to marketing and 20 percent to building partnerships.
+However, whilst the budget allocates 25 percent to marketing – indicating a general acknowledgement of the need for good marketing – this does not as yet appear to be translating into a wider interest in the project; there are signs of weak engagement.

 We spoke to a member of the team who was well aware of the fact that marketing to SMEs will be essential and will also be expensive.
 The team foresee it taking three to four years to reach profitability, a period for which they should be adequately capitalized.